 The Zimbabwe Festival in Harare might not be hitting international headlines but those who know it, believe in it and if that’s where you’re based, it’s an opportunity to promote your destination too.

 What do you know about Manga?
 If you’re old enough to think it’s a pair of long shorts, guess again.
 The Kyoto International Manga and Anime Fair draws thousands of fans and plenty of curiosity.
 You don’t have to get it, feel it or even like it to market with it.
 Support the event, capitalise on it and instill trust in your brand for knowing the destination well.

 Nature and food – the lure of local living

 Based in Ottawa, you know your city offers good choices for live music and craft alcoholic beverages – now there’s an entire festival with cooking demonstrations and eating contests, music and wine bars, at its PoutineFest in mid-May.
 It showcases the culture of the city inhabitants as well as invites visitors to participate in the local lifestyle.
 Travellers visiting locations of natural beauty and wildlife might not always know when’s an opportune time of year to witness, for instance, baby turtle hatching.

 That’s where your expertise comes in – be the one to provide the necessary information on events of natural significance and relevance to your clients.
-Again, a special offer comes in handy when you’re trying to promote your brand in tandem with an event like that, especially if you can boost the value by adding some activities like a guided tour or a talk by a marine expert.
+Again, a special offer comes in handy when you’re trying to promote your brand in tandem with an event like that, especially if you can boost the value with added activities like a guided tour or a talk by a marine expert.
 Create that exclusive sense that you’re offering a once-in-a-lifetime opportunity for your guest to be part of something special and rare.